FCI Levadia Tallinn: Lilleküla Stadium

-The club's home ground is the 14,336-seat Lilleküla Stadium (commonly known as A. Le Coq Arena for sponsorship reasons).
+Since 2019, the club's home ground is the 14,336-seat Lilleküla Stadium (commonly known as A. Le Coq Arena for sponsorship reasons).
 Opened in 2001 and expanded from 2016 to 2018, it is the largest football stadium in Estonia.
-The stadium is also home to Levadia's biggest rival FC Flora and the Estonian national team.
+The stadium is also home to Levadia's rival FC Flora and the Estonian national team.
 Lilleküla Stadium is located at Jalgpalli 21, Kesklinn, Tallinn.

-Levadia uses Sportland Arena artificial turf for training and home matches during winter and early spring months.
+Levadia uses Sportland Arena artificial turf stadium for training and home matches during winter and early spring months.
 Levadia's training in summer and autumn takes place in their Maarjamäe training complex.

 Kadriorg Stadium

-From 2004 to 2018, Levadia played at Kadriorg Stadium.
+From 2000 to 2018, Levadia played at the Kadriorg Stadium.
 Built from 1922 to 1926 and renovated from 2000 to 2001, it is one of the oldest football stadiums in Estonia and used to be the home ground of the Estonia national team until the completion of Lilleküla Stadium in 2001.

+Rivalries

+The Tallinn Derby

+Levadia's deepest rivalry is with FC Flora and the fixture between the two clubs is known as the Tallinn Derby (Tallinna derbi).
+Levadia and Flora are the two biggest and most successful clubs in Estonian football.
+The rivalry began in 1999, when Levadia entered Meistriliiga and immediately challenged the reigning champions Flora for the title, winning the treble in their first year in top-flight football.
+In the early 2000s, language and nationality was also one of the separating factors between the two clubs, as Levadia was seen as the club of choice for the Russian speaking population of the city and Flora for the Estonian speaking.
+However, that image of Levadia has since then faded away.
+From 2019, the two clubs also share their home ground A. Le Coq Arena.
+The attendance record of 3,510 was set on 28 June 2023.